timiodubola/CFC_SISYPHUS_Global_Systems/README.md

 code engine app URL: https://app-e3.cml40ggv51o.jp-osa.codeengine.appdomain.cloud/

 B) In case our code engine deployment fails, please follow the following steps to deploy the website:
-1) Install dependencies: python-3, django
+1) Install dependencies: python-3, Django
-2) Clone the github repo: https://github.com/trungvu08/CFC_SISYPHUS_Global_Systems.git
+2) Clone the Github repo: https://github.com/trungvu08/CFC_SISYPHUS_Global_Systems.git
 3) CD into the repository: cd CFC_SISYPHUS_Global_Systems
-4) run the following cmd in terminal: python manage.py runserver
+4) run the following cmd in the terminal: python manage.py run the server
 5) The application will be hosted at http://127.0.0.1:8000/
 6) Configure browser to use WebXR:
 To be able to run the AR pages on your desktop browser install the WebXR Emulator extension for Chrome browsers.
 A handy description is provided here: https://blog.mozvr.com/webxr-emulator-extension/